 When it comes to investing, risk refers to the chance of making losses on your investments.
 Some definitions may even include the chance of your returns varying from the expected returns.
 Investors face different risks depending on the type of asset they hold.
 Learning about different types of risk and asking whether they apply to your assets is a good starting point for risk assessment.

-What are the 5 Types of Risks in Investments?
+What are the 5 Types of Investment Risks?

 Before we look into high-risk or risk-free investments, let us understand the different types of risks involved when investing.